ligolang/ligo/gitlab-pages/docs/manpages/compile parameter.md

 the source the Michelson interpreter transaction will use.

 **--syntax SYNTAX**
 the syntax that will be used.
-Currently supported syntaxes are "pascaligo", "cameligo" and "jsligo".
-By default, the syntax is guessed from the extension (.ligo, .mligo, and .jsligo respectively). (alias: -s)
+Currently supported syntaxes are "cameligo" and "jsligo".
+By default, the syntax is guessed from the extension (.mligo, and .jsligo respectively). (alias: -s)

 **--warn-unused-rec**
 warn about unused recursion in a recursive function